davidmcq137/JetiLuaDFM/V-SensXF/Docs/en-reshelp.md

 The box function also has three arguments and works similarly to step,
 	    except that it returns 0 when abs(a1-a2) <= abs(a3) and 1 otherwise.

+The sign(a1) function returns +1 if a1 is positive, -1 if a1 is negative and 0 if a1 is 0.

 The pc function is used to include the value proportional controls in the
     	    expression.
 It can have one, two or three arguments.
 With one